MicrosoftDocs/win32/desktop-src/Msi/last-printed-summary.md

-﻿---
+---
-Description: 'In an installation package, the Last Printed Summary property can be set to the date and time during an administrative installation to record when the administrative image was created.' ms.assetid: 'decbc92a-af56-4a3f-9e2f-c66f6cdd8880'
+Description: In an installation package, the Last Printed Summary property can be set to the date and time during an administrative installation to record when the administrative image was created. ms.assetid: decbc92a-af56-4a3f-9e2f-c66f6cdd8880
-title: Last Printed Summary property
+title: Last Printed Summary property ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Last Printed Summary property